FroeMic/at.frhlch.ios.noise/Noise/Pods/YPImagePicker/README.md

 That's it !

 ## Languages
-🇺🇸 English, 🇪🇸 Spanish, 🇫🇷 French 🇷🇺 Russian, 🇳🇱 Dutch, 🇧🇷 Brazilian, 🇹🇷 Turkish,  Arabic, 🇩🇪 German, 🇮🇹 Italian, 🇯🇵 Japanese
+🇺🇸 English, 🇪🇸 Spanish, 🇫🇷 French 🇷🇺 Russian, 🇳🇱 Dutch, 🇧🇷 Brazilian, 🇹🇷 Turkish, 🇸🇾 Arabic, 🇩🇪 German, 🇮🇹 Italian, 🇯🇵 Japanese, 🇨🇳 Chinese, 🇮🇩 Indonesian, 🇰🇷 Korean, 🇹🇼 Traditional Chinese（Taiwan), 🇻🇳 Vietnamese, 🇹🇭 Thai.

 If your language is not supported, you can still customize the wordings via the `configuration.wordings` api: